dagainz/Correlator/docs/why.md

 ## Why?

-One of the hats I wear is designing and deploying enterprise security solutions.
+One of my primary roles is designing and deploying enterprise security solutions.
 In that role, I am often pouring over log files to try to understand why the system behaved in a certain way.
 With log data coming from several services It can be challenging enough tracing a transaction through the system in a development environment where the amount of *noise* can be controlled, unlike a busy production environment where log data from several concurrent processes are